Koverse/documentation/docs/source/infraguide.rst

 Additionally the Koverse software runs as

-* a server java process
+* a server java process (koverse-server)
-* a web application in JBoss
+* a web application process using embedded Jetty (koverse-webapp)

 Much of the required infrastructure software is actually comprised of multiple processes that run as a distributed system.
 As such, there are clearly many combinations of how to map all of these processes to some number of servers in a cluster.
 For production use cases where fault tolerance is required (a disk or server can fail without data loss) there are some guidelines that should be considered.